esa-tu-darmstadt/spn-compiler/README_SLP.md

   * Some utility functions, such as _vectorizable(...)_ or _commutative(...)_.

 ### Known Issues ###
-* Seeding: Bottom-up seeding currently does not work properly.
-As it hasn't been used in a while, it wasn't kept in a state consistent with the rest of the framework
 * ShufflePattern: With shuffle patterns enabled, the output of the kernels sometimes does not match the expected output.
 This might be due to the reordering changing semantics and the shuffle pattern accessing elements with changed semantics by accident.
 * The SPN compiler options are replicated inside the util class.
 This is a little bit annoying.